emh-Jo-Shinner/email-verify-api-docs/docs/features.rst

 	Verify email boxes with :term:`SMTP` checks.

-	Connect to mail server and perform :term:`SMTP` protocol to verify if mail box exists.
+	Connect to mail server and perform :term:`SMTP` protocol to verify if mailbox exists.

 	This is the deepest level of verification.
 It is performed over the network.